 If you're someone who's looking for the most extensive coverage for your motorcycle, we recommend considering Dairyland's motorcycle insurance.
-Dairyland gives you the ability to easily customize each of your policy's limits and protections.
-You may be eligible for replacement cost coverage if your bike is 3years old or newer.
+Dairyland offers the ability to easily customize each of your policy's limits and protections.
+You may be eligible for replacement cost coverage if your bike is 3 years old or newer.
 You may also add:

 - Damage plus coverage for original equipment.

-The average price of a policy from Dairyland is $609 per year, which is only slightly more expensive than Ohio's statewide mean.
+The average price of a Dairyland policy is $676 per year, which is 9% more expensive than Ohio's statewide average.
 Additionally, riders may be able to reduce their insurance costs by qualifying for Dairyland's discounts.
 If you're an enthusiast, you may save money by insuring multiple bikes with the company, being affiliated with any of the riding groups on the insurer's approved list or completing a safety course, among other discounts.

 Cheapest motorcycle insurance in Ohio

-In Ohio, we found that the cheapest insurance for motorcycles usually came from Geico, which offered quotes for an average of $271.
-This number is more than 50% cheaper than the state's typical cost of coverage.
+In Ohio, we found that the cheapest insurance for motorcycles usually came from Geico, which offered quotes for an average of $321.
+This number is nearly 50% cheaper than the state's typical cost of coverage.
 Overall, it's less expensive on average to insure a motorcycle in Ohio than in other parts of the country.
-The average price of motorcycle insurance in Ohio is around $576, while $702 is more typical across the United States.
+The average price of motorcycle insurance in Ohio is $620, while $702 is more typical across the United States.